sjoerdk/anonapi/docs/generator/templates/concepts_base.rst

 Server
 ======
 An anonymization server fetches, anonymizes and delivers your data according to the :ref:`jobs <concepts_job>` it has in its database.
 Servers can retrieve data from PACS or from network shares.
 The anonapi CLI can work with multiple servers.
-See :ref:`server_commands`.
+See :ref:`Server commands<server_commands>`.

 .. _concepts_unc_paths: